 The following pre-conditions and assumptions apply to this use case:

-A 5G indoor base station is deployed inside a residential home.
+An indoor small base station is deployed inside a residential home.

-The 5G indoor base station provides access to the 5G system (e.g not local IP acces)
+The indoor small base station provides access to the 5G system (e.g. not local IP access)

-UEs using the 5G indoor base station have individual subscriptions to access the 5G system, these subscriptions may be with different operators.
+UEs using the indoor small base station have individual subscriptions to access the 5G system, these subscriptions may be with different operators.

-The 5G indoor base station is connected to a 5G-Residential Gateway (5G-RG)
+The indoor small base station is connected to a 5G-Residential Gateway (5G-RG)